 b.
 Substitute eligibility

-3. Shoot-outs – Substitute skaters are not eligible to participate in shoot-outs in any game.
+Substitute skaters and goalies will be permitted in all games including playoffs and championship/consolation.
+However, substitute skaters are not eligible to participate in shoot-outs in any game.

 c.
 Substitutes and game suspensions

 - Any player serving a suspension is ineligible to substitute in any game at any level for the duration of their suspension.

 - Teams are not permitted a substitute for any suspended skater for the first game they are suspended if the suspension occurred for actions that occurred in that team’s game.
 However, if a team’s goalie receives a game misconduct, they will receive a substitute for all games of the suspension.
 This includes playoff and championship games.

 - A substitute receiving a game misconduct who is NOT rostered to any NMHockey team may not be allowed to substitute in the league again.

 - A substitute receiving a game misconduct who IS rostered to another NMHockey team will serve the suspension on their rostered team(S), but their rostered team will be allowed to receive a substitute player for all games.